VACCINES – FRIEND OR FOE?

 - Any student eligible to take a Trinity Elective can select this Trinity Elective except for the students from the following programmes: Programmes in School of Biochemistry and Immunology, Genetics, Neuroscience, Microbiology, Molecular Medicine and Human Health and Disease.

-Also any students taking module BYU22206 Microbes, immune systems and their interactions and the Trinity Elective TEU00512 Life and Death in Data: Plagues, Pestilence, and Pandemics cannot select this Trinity Elective.
+Also any students taking the module BYU22206 Microbes, immune systems and their interactions and the Trinity Elective TEU00512 Life and Death in Data: Plagues, Pestilence, and Pandemics cannot select this Trinity Elective.